-In the last post you have seen the coral reef of Vilamendhoo – one of the Maldives island.
-Today I’d like too show you our underwater photos and video of fish’s world of the same island.
+In the last post, you have seen the coral reef of Vilamendhoo—one of the Maldives islands.
+Today I’d like to show you our underwater photos and video of fishy world of the same island.

 This fish don’t like you disturb her in lunch time.
 The fish’s attack on video.